top of page

 Holding on to the arts, while heading into these new directions was also important to us.
 Thus we included an "A" in STREAM.
 The "R" reflects our value of reading for literacy, research, learning and pleasure.

 This mission was risky.
 We had no idea if the community would support this new school.
 There are always those who resist change.
 There was also the mountain of state paperwork, facilities, financing, staffing and local authorization over which we had to carry our little STREAM PT Boat before launch.
-With perseverance, intensity and sweat, we saw our our boat launch.
+With perseverance, intensity and sweat, we saw our boat launch.

 The Oroville community has welcomed us.
 We have a wonderful facility.
 We added sports, music and more tinkering to the mix of what we offer.
 We are expanding the school from one classroom per grade level to two classrooms per grade level.
 STREAM is a reality!